 WORLD SERIES: 2005

-Debuted in 1991 as the new home of the Chicago White Sox, U.S. Cellular Field (then known as "New" Comiskey Park) was built across 35th Street from its predessor and namesake, the original Comiskey Park.
+Debuted in 1991 as the new home of the Chicago White Sox, Guaranteed Rate Field (then known as "New" Comiskey Park and later as U.S. Cellular Field) was built across 35th Street from its predecessor and namesake, the original Comiskey Park.

 Originally, the park was a smash hit, as Hall of Fame manager Sparky Anderson noted, "everyone's going to want one of these."
 He was only partially correct.
 Though Comiskey Park was the first of the wave of new ballparks debuted in the early and mid-1990s, it did not remain the industry standard for more than a few months.
 In 1992, the Baltimore Orioles unveiled Oriole Park at Camden Yards, and its "retro" features soon became all the rage, and the model which followers such as PNC Park or Ameriquest Field would seek to replicate.